Healthy Pregnancy: Your Third Trimester Guide

 Understand the final milestones of prenatal development, as well as how to prepare for delivery.

-You’re in the home stretch of pregnancy, but there’s still plenty of growing to do.
-Get the facts on the third trimester, including how your body is preparing for the big (labor) day.
+You’re in the last three months of pregnancy, but there’s still plenty of growing to do.
+Get the facts on the third trimester, including how your body is preparing for delivery.

-If you have what’s considered a high-risk pregnancy—because you are older than 35, have a history of preeclampsia, or have conditions such as diabetes, obesity, or high blood pressure—you’ll probably have seen a maternal-fetal medicine (MFM) specialist along the way in addition to your regular healthcare provider (HCP).
+If you have what’s considered a high-risk pregnancy—because you are older than 35, have a history of preeclampsia )a pregnancy complication that causes high blood pressure, protein in the urine, and fluid retention), or have conditions such as diabetes, obesity, or high blood pressure—you’ll probably have seen a maternal-fetal medicine (MFM) specialist in addition to your regular healthcare provider (HCP).

 Size at 28 Weeks: Large Eggplant

 Key developments: Eyelashes have formed and the eyelids can begin to open.
-Meanwhile, the central nervous system has begun to direct crucial functions, such as steady breathing and body temperature.
+Meanwhile, the central nervous system (brain and spinal cord) has begun to direct crucial functions, such as steady breathing and body temperature.

 What you need to know: You’ll want to visit your HCP every two weeks (or more often if your pregnancy is considered high-risk).
 Your HCP can probably tell if the fetus is positioned head- or feet-first.
-Don’t worry about a breech (bottom down) position right now because that is likely to change in the next couple of months.
+If your fetus is in a breech (bottom down) position right now, this position is likely to change in the next couple of months.

-That burst of energy you experienced in the second trimester may be long gone now that you’re in the third trimester.
+That burst of energy you experienced in the second trimester may disappear now that you’re in the third trimester.
 “You’re getting bigger and probably uncomfortable,” says Mindy Luck, MD, an OBGYN with Trinity Park Surgery Center in Arlington, Texas.
-Hang in there!

 Size at 29 Weeks: Butternut Squash